okta/okta-oidc-js/.github/PULL_REQUEST_TEMPLATE.md

 ## PR Checklist
 Please check if your PR fulfills the following requirements:

-- [ ] The commit message follows our guidelines: https://github.com/okta/okta-oidc-js/blob/master/CONTRIBUTING.md#commit
+- [ ] The commit message follows our [guidelines](https://github.com/okta/okta-oidc-js/blob/master/CONTRIBUTING.md#commit)
 - [ ] Tests for the changes have been added (for bug fixes / features)
 - [ ] Docs have been added / updated (for bug fixes / features)